MigMike/ElectronicProjects/project 003 blog .md

 To bring our stepper motor to life, we need a few essential components.
 Let’s take a closer look at each one and understand their role in the system.
 1. The Arduino – The Brain of the Operation
 The Arduino Uno serves as the central controller, orchestrating the movement of the stepper motor.
 It sends electrical pulses in a precise sequence to the ULN2003 driver board, which then translates them into motor movement.
 Without the Arduino, we’d have no way to direct the motor’s rotation effectively.
-(The following link will guide you on how to install and use both your arduino board and software: https://docs.arduino.cc/software/ide-v1/tutorials/Windows)
+(The following link will guide you on how to install your arduino  software: https://docs.arduino.cc/software/ide-v1/tutorials/Windows)

 2. The Stepper Motor – Precise and Controlled Motion The 28BYJ-48 stepper motor is a unipolar motor commonly used in hobby and commercial applications.
 Unlike regular DC motors, which spin continuously when powered, a stepper motor moves in discrete steps, allowing for fine control over angular movement.
 This makes it ideal for applications where precision is key, such as 3D printing and robotics.